PGnem/HPC-tools-task2/README.md

 the code is not well optimize YET. (i'll optimise it one day maybe when i'll have time) please if anyone use one day this code tell me i would like to know if this thing will be one day usefull to someone.

+if g++ QR.cpp dosen't work for compiling try that: gcc -std=c++11 -O0 QR.cpp

+to execute the program
+./a.out N
+N is the size of A and BIG
+i'll modify the code (one day) to separate those 2 paramaters